APPLICATIONS MUST BE RECEIVED NO LATER THAN THE DATES NOTED BELOW TO BE CONSIDERED

 TERF, Inc., a non-profit 501(c)(3) charitable organization, does not fund overhead or indirect costs for research or project grants.

-To be considered for funding by TERF, completed applications must be received by April lst.
+To be considered for funding by TERF, completed applications must be received no later than the dates noted below:

-TERF typically meets once a year in the Spring to review funding applications.
-The length of time required for review and approval of emergency funding will be at the discretion of TERF.
-Grant recipients will receive written notice of TERF’s acceptance of their funding request and/or notice via phone or e-mail by no later than July 15 of the application year.
+- Education grant recipients will receive written notice of TERF’s acceptance of their funding request and/or notice via phone or e-mail by no later than July 1.

 Applicants awarded funding from TERF the previous year must have submitted their report to the Foundation within 6 months after completion of their proposal and before future funding can be considered.